chauff/cse1500-web-transcripts/Lecture-security.md

 4. Observe that you cannot pay using crypto currency.
 This used to be a feature but Juice Shop's developers decided to remove it since it was not profitable.
 However, they were not very good at removing this functionality.
 5. Use the browser's dev tools to view the contents of `main-es2015.js`.
 6. Let's see if Juice Shop is vulnerable to unvalidated redirects.
 Search for the keyword `redirect?to`.
 Among other options, you will see three modes of crypto currency payments: `Bitcoin`, `Dash`, `Ether`.
-7. Hence, if you were to click on `Pay with Bitcoin` (*now unavailable*), you will be redirected to Blockchain's website without any warning: https://tud-juice-shop.herokuapp.com/redirect?to=https://blockchain.info/address/1AbKfgvw9psQ41NbLi8kufDQTezwG8DRZm.
+7. Hence, if you were to click on <kbd>Pay with Bitcoin</kbd> (*now unavailable*), you will be redirected to Blockchain's website without any warning: https://tud-juice-shop.herokuapp.com/redirect?to=https://blockchain.info/address/1AbKfgvw9psQ41NbLi8kufDQTezwG8DRZm.
 The attacker can just as easily add her own malicious link to the URL after `redirect?to=`.

 #### How to avoid it